Campus Parking and Vehicle Policy

 The Student Life Office will support and manage the appeals process.

-Students are able to appeal their ticket by following the link at the bottom of the email or the bottom of the ticket.
+Students can appeal their ticket by following the link at the bottom of the email or the ticket.

 2. All appeals must be made within 10 business days of receipt/ 14 calendar days.
 Any appeal past that point will not be heard.